-During pre-independent era, not only the technology for generating electricity, but also the materials and equipment necessary for construction, was imported from Britain.
-The coal-fired boilers were of the stoker water-tube kind, where coal was burned on a grate, and the resultant hot flue gas was directed towards water-tubes, in which water was converted to high pressure and high temperature steam (Singer et al., 1958; Miller, 2005).
-Most of the units installed in the 1940s were of sizes ranging from 1 MW to 15 MW, and they were designed to work with high quality coal, with calorific value greater than 6000 kcal/kg (CBIP, 1997).
+Rraw material, technology and equipment for generating electricity was imported from Britain during the pre-independent era.
+The coal-fired boilers were of stoker water-tube kind, where coal was burned on a grate, and the hot flue gas was directed towards water-tubes, in which water was converted to high pressure and high temperature steam (Singer et al., 1958; Miller, 2005).
+Most of the units installed in 1940s were of sizes ranging from 1 MW to 15 MW, and they were designed to work using coal with calorific value greater than 6000 kcal/kg (CBIP, 1997).

-In the post independence era, a key priority of the country was to become self-sufficient in food production, and hence the government planned to develop the irrigation and power sectors jointly.
-There were also concerns about coal availability since explored coal resources in India were limited (60 billion tons (BT)) and 'workable' coal resource was estimated to be only 20 BT (Shah, 1949).
-The quality of Indian coal was also very poor and conversion efficiency was very low - nearly 0.7 kg of coal was consumed to produce a unit of power (Shah, 1949).
+In the post-independence era, key priority of the country was to become self-sufficient in food production, and hence the government planned to develop irrigation and power sectors jointly.
+There were also concerns about coal availability since explored coal resources in India were limited (60 billion tons (BT)) and 'workable' coal resource was estimated to be only 20 BT.
+In addition, the quality of Indian coal was very poor and conversion efficiency was very low - nearly 0.7 kg of coal was consumed to produce a unit of power.
 Hence, the initial emphasis was on producing power through large 'multipurpose' hydroelectric projects that would provide both water and electricity for canal-based irrigation.
 However, the generation from these projects was not as high as expected (annual rate of generation growth was 12% in the same period because, their construction took much longer than expected.